Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   {list} - lists your town's outposts.
     -   plotgrouplist {townname} {page #} - Lists a town's plotgroups with forsale and price indicated.
     -   purge {days} - Kicks residents from the town who have been inactive for the given number of days, exempts npcs and mayors.
-    -   ranklist - Displays residents and their ranks.
+    -   ranklist {townname} - Displays residents and their ranks, optional townname to view another town's rank list.
     -   rank {add|remove} {playername} {rankname} - Grants or removes a rank to a resident of the town.
     -   reclaim - allows a resident to reclaim their ruined town.
     -   reslist {townname} - See a FULL list of all residents in a town.